Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

-The reward function in our adaptive experiment preferred disinformation warnings that achieved high and low mean scores for harm and informativeness.
+The reward function in our adaptive experiment preferred disinformation warnings that achieved high and low mean scores for informativeness and harm.
 For the first $n=80$ participants, the algorithm assigned all warnings equally.
-For the remaining participants, the reward function prioritized warnings with the highest and lowest scores for harm and informativeness in order to maximize our ability to differentiate between warnings.
-As these maximum and minimum warnings emerged, the algorithm improved the precision of our estimates by directing further participants to receive those warnings rather than less influential ones.
+For the remaining participants, the reward function prioritized warnings with the highest and lowest mean scores for informativeness and harm.
+As the bandit algorithm iterated, maximum and minimum scoring warnings emerged, and the algorithm improved our confidence in the mean scores for these warnings by prioritizing them for presentation to participants.